Zer0CoolX/guacamole-install-rhel-7/README.md

 The script versioning, for now, will be based on the date of the last commit in the format "yyyy_mm_dd".

 I try and test the script as many ways as I can.
-Should you find an issue you feel is due to the script please submit an issue according to the directions here.
+Should you find an issue you feel is due to the script please submit an issue according to the directions [here](https://github.com/Zer0CoolX/guacamole-install-rhel/wiki/How-to-Report-Issues-(Bugs,-Feature-Request-and-Help)).
 I am also open to ideas on improving or fixing issues with the script.
 I am hoping that in time, after revisions and testing, that this install script for Guacamole will become the go-to for those looking to setup Guacamole on RHEL or CentOS.

 Thanks